The Proof-of-Work challenge: Your secret weapon to block bad bots

 The Proof-of-Work feature is part of Queue-it’s Abuse and Bot Protection package.

-Queue-it’s new Proof-of-Work challenge gives you another tool to keep bad bots out of your virtual waiting room and website.
+Queue-it’s new Proof-of-Work challenge gives you another tool to keep bad bots out of your waiting room and website.
 Proof-of-Work is invisible to visitors, but hard on bots.

 When tickets or products with high resale potential go on sale, bad actors are likely to use advanced bots to take spots from real visitors.
 Compared to CAPTCHA, the Proof-of-Work challenge is less intrusive on the user experience and has the potential to block more bad bots.